Murder of Ruth Marie Terry: Discovery

 On July 26, 1974, a 12-year-old girl followed a barking dog to the decomposing body of an unidentified woman in the Race Point Dunes of Provincetown, Massachusetts.
 The remains were just yards away from a road and had a significant amount of insect activity.
 Two sets of footprints led to the body, and tire tracks were found 50 yd from the scene.
 The woman may have died two weeks beforehand.

 The victim was lying face-down on half of a beach blanket.
 There was no sign of a struggle; police theorized she either knew her killer or had been asleep when she died.
-A blue bandanna and pair of Wrangler jeans were under her head.
+A blue bandana and pair of Wrangler jeans were under her head.
 She had long auburn or red hair pulled back into a ponytail by a gold-flecked elastic band.
 Her toenails were painted pink.

 Police determined the woman was approximately 5 ft 6 in tall (initially believed to have been 5 ft 8 in), weighed 145 lb, and had an athletic build.
 She also had expensive dental work – including crowns – worth between $5,000 and $10,000, and several of her teeth had been removed.
 Both hands and one forearm were missing.
 Most sources say she was between 25 and 40 years old.
 However, she could have been as young as 20 or as old as 49.

 The woman was nearly decapitated, possibly from strangulation; one side of her head had been crushed possibly with a military-type intrenching tool.
 This head injury was the cause of death.
 There were also signs of sexual assault, likely postmortem.
 Some investigators believe that the missing teeth, hands and forearm indicate the killer wanted to hide either the victim's identity or their own.
 The woman was buried in October 1974 after the case went cold.
 In 2014, one of the case investigators raised funds for a new casket, because the original thin metal casket had rusted and deteriorated.